When looking at the ingredient of a dog food formula, you may have noticed Tomato Pomace or Dried Tomato Pomace as one of the minor ingredients.

-A similar comparison could be the use of meat meal vs fresh meat.
-Both ingredients can both provide the same nutrition, but the meat meal has already had its moisture removed and therefore its portion will not shrink during the cooking process.
+A similar comparison could be the use of meat meals vs. fresh meat.
+Both ingredients can both provide the same nutrition, but the meat meal has already had its moisture removed, and therefore its portion will not shrink during the cooking process.

 Which Dog Foods Contain Tomato Pomace?

-Some of these brands advertise the logic behind its inclusion, such as Taste of the Wild.
-They state that Tomato Pomace is included in their formulas as it is an excellent source of Soluble Fiber and Antioxidants, which mimics what we just discussed above.
+As you can see below, Taste of the Wild state that Tomato Pomace is included in their formulas as it is an excellent source of Soluble Fiber and Antioxidants, which mimics what we just discussed above.

 Tomato Pomace – The Verdict

 Tomato Pomace is not something you need to feed your dog actively, and therefore you should not get worked up or fret if it is absent from your dog’s favorite formula.